material-motion/material-motion/primitives.md

 ## Connecting primitives

-We use “**to drive**” to refer to the idea of *an output from one primitive being fed into the input of another*.
+We use "**to drive**" to refer to the idea of *an output from one primitive being fed into the input of another*.
 This enables the expression of novel interactions such as a gesture driving a Timeline that is driving a collection of tweens.

 #### Primitives that can drive Timelines